Frequently Asked Questions

 How do I get the most recent version of HURREVAC?

 HURREVAC is web-based, so you automatically get the latest version whenever you log in.
-There is no need to download any updates or releases like in the past desktop version.
+There is no need to download any updates or releases.

 Can I see HURREVAC on my smartphone? is there an iOS version?